suhaotian/use-one/index.md

 **Features**

-- ease share state
+- Easy share state anywhere
+- No more complex conecpts, only useHook
+- Write in TypeScript
-- tiny size
+- Tiny size (with Dependencies together only gzip 2KB!)

 ## Install